 To deliver on Telenor Group's ambitions of growth and value creation, we will take the position as our customers' favorite partner in digital life.
 We will be delivering a broad range of relevant, personalized and engaging digital services.
 These include connectivity and communications services, selected internet services within for example storage and communication, and selected stand-alone digital verticals such as current digital verticals (such as IoT based services and financial Services), and in other new digital verticals.
-Telenor's ambition is to take a clear market position in exploring how new technology trends can impact our industry and to develop business opportunities related to smart working and smart living.
-In 2017, Telenor revenues from these business opportunities are currently around 1 billion NOK and we have estimated revenues potentially to increase by 10% over the next few years.
+In 2018, Telenor Group passed 13 million connected devices globally on its IoT platforms.
+In 2018, Telenor Group had total revenues more than 1.1 billion NOK related to network connectivity services (including smart meter services) and we have estimated revenues potentially to increase to 5 billion NOK by 2025.